 We strongly believe that scientific research is an extremely valuable experience for students.
 Therefore, the members of the Biology Faculty maintains active research programs specifically geared to the participation and training of undergraduates.
 Not only do these activities provide useful training and experience for our students, but they help keep the faculty abreast of and participating in the advancement of biological knowledge, and ultimately these scholarly activities aid us in becoming better teachers.

-The B.S. and B.A. programs in Biology are designed for students desiring either entry level employment or advanced study in Biology.
-Thus these programs are both comprehensive and flexible enough to prepare students so that they can gain immediate employment, or enter graduate school or start professional study in a school of medicine, veterinary science, dentistry, optometry or podiatry.
+The B.S. program in Biology is designed for students desiring either entry-level employment or advanced study in Biology.
+Thus this program is both comprehensive and flexible enough to prepare students so that they can gain immediate employment, or enter graduate school or start professional study in a school of medicine, veterinary science, dentistry, optometry or podiatry.
 Recent surveys indicate that over 90% of our graduates seeking employment after graduation find jobs in Biology in a wide variety of career tracks.
 For a listing of jobs obtained by past Millersville graduates as well as career tracks, visit the Career Possibilities page.